-If you take it every day, it will build up in your system and become over 90% effective at preventing HIV.
+How effective is it?
+If you take it as prescribed, it will build up in your system and become over 90% effective at preventing HIV, although this may be closer to 75% among people who inject drugs.
 Talk to your health care provider to find out how long you need to take it before it will protect you from HIV.
+Oral PrEP only protects you from HIV while you are taking it.
+If you took it in the past but are not taking it now, you are not protected.